What Can Employers Do to Lower Health Insurance Costs?

 Health insurance coverage is not only a hot topic for employees, it is also a significant part of an employer’s annual budget.
 With health insurance rates rising each year, it is imperative for employers to take measures to lower their overall health insurance costs.
 KFF found that in 2021, the average health insurance cost for employers was $16,253 annually, or 73% of the premium, to cover a family and $6,440, or 83% of the premium for an individual.

-Arranging pre-tax accounts for employees with FSA, HRA and HSA accounts helps to put the employee in the driver seat.
+Arranging pre-tax accounts for employees with FSA, HRA, and HSA accounts helps to put the employee in the driver’s seat.
 Similar to an employee saving in a retirement fund, an employee can select a specific amount to set aside from their paycheck (pre-tax) that can be used to fund their health spending accounts and allows them to use on approved medical expenses.

 Often, an employer will couple a high-deductible tax plan with a health spending account to offset the out-of-pocket costs for an employee.
 According to SHRM, HR professionals report that offering consumer-directed health plans (CDHPs), particularly high-deductible health plans, is one of the most successful strategies for keeping costs down.

 Another method employers can use for lowering health care costs is by including employees in proactive health initiatives such as wellness programs.
 According to SHRM, 70 percent of healthcare spending results from behavioral or lifestyle choices.
 Many employers offer incentives for employees achieving certain wellness goals such as receiving an annual physical or for partaking in a smoking cessation program.
 The goal of including employees in the wellness process is to encourage proactive attention to health concerns that may arise before they become a larger issue.

 Data is a powerful tool to lower your costs

 The best place to start is with a full evaluation of your group’s plan needs.